 Consequences of the change

-The change may have been welcomed by enthusiasts and collectors, however we can’t help but wonder what the impact will be.
-It is very easy to register a vehicle as a VHI (via a self-declaration process) and there is no doubt that some owners will register their old bangers as a VHI just to avoid having to maintain and MOT them.
+The change will have been welcomed by enthusiasts and collectors.
+However we can’t help but wonder what the impact will be.
+It is very easy to register a vehicle as a VHI. (via a self-declaration process) and there is no doubt that some owners will register their old bangers as a VHI.
+Just to avoid having to maintain and MOT them.
 Untested vehicles could be “un-roadworthy”, that was the reason for introducing compulsory MOT testing in the first place.
-The owners will still be able to get their cars MOT’d on a voluntary basis, but if they choose not to, they may be driving vehicles that present a risk to their own and others’ safety.
+The owners will still be able to get their cars MOT’d on a voluntary basis.
+But if they choose not to, they may be driving vehicles that present a risk to their own and others’ safety.

 Older vehicles are very different from new models.
 The equipment and tests designed for them aren’t the same as those used to check the latest modern vehicles; this will only become more apparent with the increasing popularity of hybrid and electric cars.
 That’s why specialist MOT and repair centres exist for older vehicles.
 This change in legislation seems to threaten their livelihood: are they going to be able to stay in business when drivers of classic and vintage cars no longer need to go through an annual compulsory MOT?

 Finally, from an insurance perspective, this may bring a number of issues.
 Today, if a car isn’t maintained properly or hasn’t passed its MOT on time, a claim will be declined.
-But how will insurers be able to assess roadworthiness without any control in place?
+But how will insurers be able to assess roadworthiness without any control in place for Vehicles of Historical Interest.
 It will become increasingly difficult for insurers to devise appropriate cover for older vehicles, and premium prices may increase.

 Leaving the responsibility of ensuring that a car is roadworthy to the owner – who doesn’t necessarily knows how to maintain or assess it – seems a bit of a gamble.
 Let’s hope that most classic and vintage car owners are responsible and keep maintaining their cars!